-It is important to highlight that the new road safety targets will be very challenging for all partners.
-These targets set by the Scottish Government are ambitious and it will require significant commitment and resources from all partners for them to be achieved, given that
+It is important to highlight that the 2020 targets set by the Scottish Government are ambitious and it will require significant commitment and resources from all partners for them to be achieved, given that the casualty rates have been reduced to a much lower baseline over the last few years.
+The Council remains committed to improving road safety for all residents and visitors to the city.